Abhijeet18t/BulldogMaze/README.md

 EXECUTION INSTRUCTIONS:-
 Use the following script to execute:-
 • npm run bulldogs.
- If encountered any errors execute the following script to install correct dependency packages
+ If encounter any errors execute the following script to install the correct dependency packages
 • npm i

 DEMO LINK:-